 What are the penalties for filing a Medicare cost report late or having had your cost report rejected?

-If a cost report is not filed on time, that is, postmarked by the due date, the following will happen.
+If a cost report is not filed on time, that is, postmarked or uploaded to the MCReF portal by the due date, the following will happen.
 First, the MAC (fiscal intermediary) will suspend all payments to the facility.
 The MAC will send a letter to the facility informing them of suspension of payments.
 The MAC also considers all payments paid over the course of the year (interim payments) to be over-payments.
 This means that if the cost report does not get filed, the MAC will demand all of those payments back.